dechamps/FlexASIO/FAQ.md

 graphical user interface requires a lot of time and resources, which FlexASIO currently doesn't have.

+That said, third-party FlexASIO GUIs do exist:

+- flipswitchingmonkey's [FlexASIO GUI][FlexASIO_GUI]
+- Nam-K's [FlexASIO configuration helper][FlexASIO_ConfigGUI]
+- [Room EQ Wizard][REW] provides a custom control panel when FlexASIO is used as the ASIO driver

 ## Why does FlexASIO fail to initialize?

 There are many reasons why FlexASIO might refuse to initialize.
 Sadly, the ASIO